What Influences the Price of Steel?

 Will USA Steel Prices Follow the World's Lead?

 As demand increased, so too did supply as improving economic conditions worldwide contributed to a better-than-expected year for the steel industry.
-Those conditions contributed to higher steel prices globally (above), although prices stayed relatively stable in the United States (below) over the full year.
+Those conditions contributed to high steel prices globally, although right now, prices are relatively low in the United States this year compared to last year (below).

 When Should You Lock Your Building Price?

 If you’re looking to invest in a steel building, it’s important to take notice of these factors as they will greatly affect the price of your building.
-Steel prices, despite the recovery in the latter half of 2017, are still historically low.
+Steel prices, despite near record levels in 2018, are still historically low.
 Locking a price in at the current low steel prices is a great way to capitalize on the market and maximize the value of your steel building.

 When we talk about locking a price in, we are referring to an advantage General Steel offers to potential buyers.
 Upon signing a contract to buy one of our steel buildings, General Steel allows you to lock the price of your steel building kit for up to 90 days.
 Locking your price allows you to avoid the big swings in steel pricing and a surprising price tag on delivery day.
 As a successful business for more than two decades, General Steel has the stability and buying power to offer the highest quality product at a price you can afford.